Merseyside Quiz Leagues

 7 Assistant General Secretary’s Report

-9 Proposals
+9 Competitions

 minutes of most recent council meeting

-Minutes of the Council meeting of the Merseyside Quiz Leagues held online on Sunday 30th March 2025 at 7.30pm
+Minutes of the Council meeting of the Merseyside Quiz Leagues held online on Sunday 7th September 2025 at 7.30pm

 2. Minutes of previous meeting: These were accepted as a true record of the meeting.